bitrise-io/devcenter/README.md

 If you don't want to edit the page on GitHub, feel free to [contact us](https://www.bitrise.io/contact), and we'll do the change for you!

+## Category notes

+- `tips-and-tricks` vs `tutorials` : `tutorials` have to include a complete guide as much as possible, e.g. steps to register the repository/app. `tips-and-tricks` is short, only describes the thing it wants to achieve.
+Later can be moved into `tutorial`, by adding more info.